-BAR SOCIAL: CREATING THE BEST SOCIAL MEDIA PLAN FOR 2021
+BAR SOCIAL: CREATING A SUCCESSFUL SOCIAL MEDIA PLAN

 The First Steps

-I would advise focusing on the following areas when specifically thinking about social media amplification to drive first time and repeat visits to your venue:
+I would advise focusing on the following areas when thinking about social media amplification to drive first-time and repeat visits to your venue:

 Define your Brand – This includes defining what you do, why you are distinctly different than the competition, your target markets, your values, your tone of voice, your tone of look, your positioning in the market and your brand DNA (what distinctively and truthfully sums up your brand in two words).